How to EQ Guitars in a Mix

 Tame harshness and fizz

 High-gain electric tones build up fizz in the upper treble.
 A gentle high shelf cut or a wide dip in that region smooths the edge without dulling the attack.
 If a tone sounds nasal or piercing, hunt around 2–4 kHz for the offending peak.
 The same logic applies whether you tracked a real amp or used a sim like Neural DSP, IK Multimedia Amplitube or Ignite Amps Emissary.
+Most of this fizz also traces back to the source, so a clean tracked sound from a solid guitar tone when recording means far less corrective EQ later.
 Our guide to how to mix distorted guitars covers fizz control for heavier tones specifically.

 Make room for vocals